adzerk/zerkel/README.md

 keywords contains "awesome"
 ```

-All operators are available in upper and lowercase forms (they are otherwise case sensitive).
-Strings and variable names are NOT case sensitive.
+All operators are available in upper and lowercase forms.

 ###Usage
 Queries can executed in coffeescript/javascript using the zerkel module, like so: